jweiland-net/infinitescrolling/infinitescrolling/Documentation/UserManual.rst

 The page browser only hidden on the page, not deleted.
 Therefore the page browser is still accessible, e.g. for screen readers.

+The extension implements the jQuery plugin 'jquery-ias.js' by Jeroen Fiege.
+For details visit http://www.fieg.nl/infinite-ajax-scroll-a-jquery-plugin